Reconfigurable Four-Photon Interference among Three Nodes on a Field Deployed Metropolitan Fiber Network: Experiments and Results

-Finally, we demonstrate the capability of our 4-photon scheme to distribute a N00N state across the network.
-As indicated by Eq.~(\ref{final_BS}), this is achieved by projecting the two locally retained photons in modes \( b \) and \( d \) into the same-polarization modes (either \( H_b H_d \) or \( V_b V_d \)) using the two PBSs highlighted in cyan in Figs.~\ref{fig:NooN}(a) and~\ref{fig:NooN}(b).
-Under this projection, Eq.~(\ref{final_BS}) collapses into a N00N state of the form \( \ket{2_V}_e - \ket{2_V}_f \) or \( \ket{2_H}_e - \ket{2_H}_f \), thereby projecting TQN and BQN into a \textit{mode-mode} (or \textit{path-path}) entanglement, as opposed to the \textit{particle-particle} entanglement of a Bell pair.
-The experimental layouts for the N00N state generation locally and distributed across the network to TQN and BQN are shown in Figs.~\ref{fig:NooN}(a) and~\ref{fig:NooN}(b), respectively.
-By measuring the 4-photon coincidences with photons \( b \) and \( d \) projected into the same-polarization modes (for the data shown, they are in \( H_b H_d \) modes), the HOM effect produces a dip in the 4-photon coincidence counts when the fusion condition is met by scanning the VDL, as observed in both the local and network 4-photon coincidence curves shown in Figs.~\ref{fig:NooN}(c) and~\ref{fig:NooN}(d).
-We attribute the suboptimal visibility, particularly the elevated dip value, to the same reasons responsible for the overall background observed in Fig.~\ref{fig:Source}(d), as discussed in Section~III.A.
+Finally, we demonstrate switching to a N00N-like conditional channel by projecting the locally retained photons in modes \( b \) and \( d \) onto same-polarization outcomes (e.g., \( H_b H_d \) or \( V_b V_d \)) using the PBSs highlighted in cyan in Figs.~\ref{fig:NooN}(a) and~\ref{fig:NooN}(b).
+Under this conditioning, Eq.~(\ref{final_BS}) collapses into a N00N state of the form \( \ket{2_V}_e - \ket{2_V}_f \) or \( \ket{2_H}_e - \ket{2_H}_f \), thereby projecting TQN and BQN into a \textit{mode-mode} (or \textit{path-path}) correlation, as opposed to the \textit{particle-particle} correltion of a Bell pair.
+The experimental layouts for the N00N-like conditional channel generation locally and distributed across the network to TQN and BQN are shown in Figs.~\ref{fig:NooN}(a) and~\ref{fig:NooN}(b), respectively.
+By measuring the four-photon coincidences with photons \( b \) and \( d \) projected into the same-polarization modes (for the data shown, they are in \( H_b H_d \) modes), the post-selected four-fold coincidence subset emphasizes same-mode (bunching) contributions in the \(e/f\) outputs, consistent with the expected behavior of a N00N-like mode-superposition channel in the theoretical model.
+As in the fusion measurements, scanning the VDL reveals a dip in the four-fold coincidence counts when temporal overlap at the fusion BS is achieved as shown in Figs.~\ref{fig:NooN}(c) and~\ref{fig:NooN}(d).

-Note that the most direct way to quantitatively characterize a N00N state is by measuring its Heisenberg-limited phase sensitivity~\cite{wang2025exact,kim2025distributed}.
+The observed visibility is suboptimal, with elevated dip values, consistent with the source and interferometric limitations discussed in Section~IV.A.
+Also note that the most direct way to quantitatively characterize a N00N state is by measuring its Heisenberg-limited phase sensitivity~\cite{wang2025exact,kim2025distributed}.
 While our current network configuration and count rates do not allow such a measurement within reasonable acquisition times, this will be the focus of a dedicated future study.